 Old rules of society dictated that a woman is only fully complete when they become a mother and millennials are bulldozing right through those beliefs.
 Recent numbers show that many female young adults are more than happy to wait it out before having kids.
 Couples that have kids later in life have a much stronger bond with each other and tend to be able to make decisions as a team when it comes to matters involving the children.

 Millennial females may have stumbled upon the recipe for a perfect and harmonious marriage and it seems like they’ve been running with it.
 However, the key here is to fully understand your partner and how you can be the complement to the relationship.
 Before entering a marriage, it is also important to know your partner and their background before deciding to commit.
-If you need to find out if your partner is really who they say they are, our people lookup can help.
+If you need to find out if your partner is really who they say they are, our people lookup of public records can help.